 Your property is assigned a single appraised value, which is sent to all taxing jurisdictions.
 The jurisdiction then applies the tax rate, as set by its governing body, to the appraised value.

-In order to qualify for a residential homestead exemption you must provide the following to the Central Appraisal District when submitting your application:
+To qualify for a residential homestead exemption, you must provide the following to the Central Appraisal District when submitting your application:

-The property address on the exemption application must match the address listed on the applicant’s Texas driver license/Texas identtftcation certificate; otherwise the Chie* Appraiser is Drohibited from approvtnp the exemption
+The property address on the exemption application must match the address listed on the applicant’s Texas driver license/Texas identification certificate; otherwise, the City Appraiser is prohibited from approving the exemption

 If the Central Appraisal District sends correspondence regarding your exemption, make sure to respond